fmstacco/healthylife-organicshop/README.md

 It tests each of the pages for ***performance, accessibility, best practices and, SEO***

-The acessibility score of 89% can be significantly improved by enhance the constrast ratio between the background and foreground colors.
+The accessibility score of 89% can be significantly improved by enhancing the contrast ratio between the background and foreground colors.

 ![Lighthouse test results](./static/images/readme/lighthouse.jpg)